Antimicrobial Susceptibility - Fungal (Yeasts and Molds)

 *CSF Penetration: The echinocandins have suboptimal penetration in CSF and CNS tissues.
 Consult the pharmacy and/or infectious disease service for additional guidance.

-Urine Penetration: ONLY fluconazole and flucytosine (note that the lack of detectable urine concentrations does not necessarily preclude use of other drugs when the infection involves the renal parenchyma).
-Liquid formulations of amphotericin B do not achieve adequate urine concentrations and should not be used to treat UTIs.
+*Urine Penetration: ONLY fluconazole and 5-fluorocytosine (note that the lack of detectable urine concentrations does not necessarily preclude use of other drugs when the infection involves the renal parenchyma).
+Lipid formulations of amphotericin B do not achieve adequate urine concentrations and should not be used to treat UTIs.

 5-fluorocytosine: 5-FC should not be used as monotherapy for severe Candida infection because resistance can develop rapidly.
 It should be used rarely in neonates.